jhobz/KH2-Lua-Library/docs/tutorials/01_creating_your_first_mod.md

     The `return` keyword stops executing the current function, in this case `_OnInit()`, instantly.

-3. Declare the minimum version number
+3. Declare the minimum version number.

     ```lua
     RequireKH2LibraryVersion(LIBRARY_VERSION)